Estimation of Average Effects in Short $T$ Heterogeneous Panels: Monte Carlo supplement

-To examine the relative efficiency of TMG and FE estimators, we set $\rho _{\beta }=0$ (uncorrelated heterogeneity) but allow error heteroskedasticity to be correlated with the processes generating $x_{it}$.
-We consider the following two scenarios: (a) cross-sectional heteroskedasticity, $\sigma _{it}^{2}=\lambda _{i}^{2}$, for all $i$ and $t$, where $\lambda _{i}$ is given by (\ref{lambdai}) in the main paper; and (b) cross-sectional and time series heteroskedasticity, $\sigma _{it}^{2}=e_{x,it}^{2}$, for all $i$ and $ t$, where $e_{x,it}$ is the innovation to the $x_{it}$ process.
-In both cases, we have $E(\sigma _{it}^{2})=1$, which matches the case of randomly generated heteroskedasticity.
+To examine the relative efficiency of TMG and FE estimators, we set $\psi _{\beta _{1}}=0$ (uncorrelated heterogeneity) in (\ref{eta_i}) in the main paper but allow error heteroskedasticity to be correlated with the processes generating $x_{it}$.
+We consider the following two scenarios: (a) cross-sectional heteroskedasticity: